amarch's Menagerie is the life story of Jaffy Brown, a young boy growing up in the squalid streets of London during the

 After the long ordeal, the end of the novel has a long winding down as Birch describes the rest of Jaffy's life, and the effect the adventure had upon him.
 It is

 kind of a slow ending.
 Overall, this was a pretty decent book.
-The cover contains a sticker saying it was nominated for the Booker Prize.
+The cover contains a sticker saying it was nominated for the Booker Prize, but it did not seem good enough to be a prize winning novel to me.